 Saint Gregory the Great’s Story

 Gregory was the prefect of Rome before he was 30.
-After five years in office he resigned, founded six monasteries on his Sicilian estate and became a Benedictine monk in his own home at Rome.
+After five years in office he resigned, founded six monasteries on his Sicilian estate, and became a Benedictine monk in his own home at Rome.

-He was direct and firm.
+Gregory was direct and firm.
 He removed unworthy priests from office, forbade taking money for many services, emptied the papal treasury to ransom prisoners of the Lombards and to care for persecuted Jews and the victims of plague and famine.
 He was very concerned about the conversion of England, sending 40 monks from his own monastery.
 He is known for his reform of the liturgy, and for strengthening respect for doctrine.
 Whether he was largely responsible for the revision of “Gregorian” chant is disputed.

 Gregory lived in a time of perpetual strife with invading Lombards and difficult relations with the East.
 When Rome itself was under attack, he interviewed the Lombard king.